stevegrunwell/revision-strike/README.md

 Upon plugin activation, a hook is registered to trigger the `revisionstrike_strike_old_revisions` action daily, which kicks off the striking process.
 This hook is then automatically removed upon plugin deactivation.

+The WP Cron method is great for ongoing maintenance, but when you manually need to purge larger amounts of revisions&hellip;

 ### Tools &rsaquo; Revision Strike